 war clubs and spears.

-Here is a website with pictures of Native American weapons.
+Here are some pictures of Native American spears

 What other Native Americans did the Pawnee tribe interact with?

 The Pawnees traded regularly with other tribes of the Great Plains and the Western Plateau, such as the

 The Pawnees also fought wars with other tribes.
 Plains Indian tribes treated war differently than

 European countries did.
 They didn't fight over territory but instead to prove their courage, and so Plains Indian war parties